ElsevierSoftwareX/SOFTX-D-21-00231/README.md

 ## How to Run

-First install everything following the: [Installation and Setup](#installation-and-setup)
+First install the recuired software following the: [Installation and Setup](#installation-and-setup)
 <br>
 Then move to the directory: